jlperona/bart-hourly-dataset-parser/README.md

 I have a couple of changes in mind for the future:

-* Add new and recent BART expansions to the script
+* Add the new BART expansions to the script
 * Update the script logic to account for the Millbrae and SFO edge change, described above
 * Add the ability to read and write the rest of the graph file formats that NetworkX supports